Topic | Short Description |

 Forest of Panna National Park lies on Vindhya ranges in which Bandhavgarh national park forest area is also covered.
 Here forest are dense with vast grasslands on plateau with some scenic waterfalls.
 In mammals, this plateau top forest is popular for its tigers, leopards, sloth bear, sambar, chinkara sighting.
 Forest is much more scenic than Bandhavgarh tiger reserve and despite of being on same mountain range, vegetation is different.
 With re-introduction of tigers, Panna tiger reserve in on the track to revive its glory and justification to be called as genuine Tiger Reserve.
 New generation of Tigers is now flourishing successfully in forest and population is consistently increasing.
 In addition to forest area, one amazing adventure comes with river Ken which is passes through the Panna tiger reserve; it surrounds along greeneries and bird life also Indian species of crocodiles like mugger and long snout gharial in the Ken River that flows from here toward the north harbors.
 This river is a lifeline of the park as most of visitors enjoys boat ride along the course of the River, it is a best way to explore some aquatic life while floating over the water in the Park, the chances getting high of spotting Eurasian Eagle Owls who used to nest on river islands, Black Ibises basking, and scary marshy muggers (crocodiles) usually appears at the wet or dry bank of the River, sometimes half submerged.
 Many varieties of reptiles like pythons, king cobras are also present in the park to have a glance over them.
 Vultures sighting track record of this park is very good.
 We can identify almost 06 different species of vultures here.
 By going through this information, we can confidently say that Panna National Park offer variety in wildlife from mammals, birds to reptiles.

 While doing the jungle safari in Panna Tiger Reserve, we can identify more than 22 distinguished mammal species.
 Tiger (Panthera tigris) is the top carnivore in the reserve with its nearest competitor Leopard (Panthera pardus).
 If we go by the history of Panna, it was under Bundela rulers and was a princely state.
 Forest was a private hunting reserve where hunting was taken as a sports with permission to kill 10 ft. or more long tigers.
 Killing of breeding females from carnivore & herbivores are prohibited by the order to State.
 Here popular forest ranges are Madla & Hinouta where animal distribution is good.
 These are the names of popular core zone safari entry gate, at considerable distance from each other.
 After translocation, tiger are mainly seen in Hinouta region where under rocky terrains they have good place to take shelter and survive.
-Here in Panna although tiger sighting is not good but one can enjoy good sighting of Sloth bear, Leopard(Panthera pardus), Chinkara(Gazella gazella), Nilgai (Blue bull), Hyena, Jackal etc. Hilly terrains and rocky surroundings offers good shelter and conditions for sloth beer.
+Here major safari attractions are Tigers, Sloth bear, Leopard(Panthera pardus), Chinkara(Gazella gazella), Nilgai (Blue bull), Hyena, Jackal etc. Hilly terrains and rocky surroundings offers good shelter and conditions for sloth beer.
 If we travel to Bhairon ghat, Sukwaha ghat and few more sites, we will find Rhesus monkey (Macaca multta).
-Wild Cat sighting is good in Bhadar & Badgadi stretch of Hinouta range and other wooden areas of park.
+Wild Cats sighting is good in Bhadar & Badgadi stretch of Hinouta range and other wooden areas of park.
 Like Kanha National Park Indian Gaurs & Barasingha are not found in this forest areas.
 Earlier Black bucks are present in Panna forest but not seen since many years.
 While one can easily find out Indian deers, Chital and Chowsingha and chances even grow to spot dotted Sambar in wooden areas, Nilgai and Chinkara can be seen in most open areas in the grasslands, especially on the periphery.
 Here population of Nilgai & Sambhar is very good in compare to any other mammal species.

-In Panna National Park there is more than 200 species of bird reported so far.
+In this forest area, we can find more than 200 species of bird reported so far.
 This is also a host for a number of migratory birds during the winter season.
-Vulture sighting in Panna National Park is also great.
+This forest offers some great sightings and assured photography opportunities for vultures nesting sites.
 Here one can notify about 06 rare species of vultures: Long Billed Vulture (Gyps indicus), White Backed Vulture (Gyps africanus), Asian King Vulture (Sarcogyps calvus), Himalayan Griffon Vulture (Gyps himalayensis), Egyptian Vulture (Neophron percnopterus), Eurasian Vulture (Aegypius monachus).
 Hilly & rocky terrains of Panna forest are more suitable for vultures to make nests.
 In addition to this, in winters (Nov-Jan) many migratory birds visits Panna forest and spend some times here.
 Important Panna national park birds are: Paradise Flycatcher, Pond Heron, White-necked Stork, Honey Buzzard, Slaty-headed Parakeet, Night Jar, Peafowls, Spotted Doves, Blossom-headed Parakeet, Bare-headed Goose, Lark, Pipit, Minivets, Partridges, Quails, Crested Serpent Eagle, Peregrine Falcon, Lesser Adjutant, Black drongo, Pied Myna, Bulbul, Indian Baya weaver, Crow Pheasants, Cuckoo, Kingfishers, Indian Roller, Brown Fish Owl etc. Presence of Ken river, ensures water availability, throughout the year.

 The climate of the Panna National Park is tropical and in summer it hikes at the most like 41 °C. In union with shallow Vindhyan soils has given rise to dry Teak and dry mixed forest.
 The dominating vegetation type is miscellaneous dry deciduous forest inter spread with grassland areas.
 Other major forest types are reveries, open grasslands, open woodlands with tall grasses and thorny woodlands.
 The characteristic floral species of this area include tree species such as Tectona grandis, Diospyros melanoxylon, Madhuca Indica (Mahua), Buchnania latifolia, Anogeissus latifolia, Anogeissus pendula, Lannea coromandelica, Bosswelia serrata etc.